Purchasing long-term care insurance now can protect retirement savings later.

 Even though we all hope for robust health as we age, around 7 in 10 people turning 65 today will need long-term care over their lifetime, according to the U.S. Department of Health & Human Services.
 For many, long-term care costs could quickly wipe out retirement savings.

 The national annual median cost for an assisted living facility at about $51,000 a year, and the median cost for a private room in a nursing home is $105,000, according to the 2020 Genworth Cost of Care Survey.
 The median cost for home health aide services is around $55,000.

 Purchasing long-term care insurance can help ensure that your retirement savings won’t be drained to pay for long-term care.
 Long-term care insurance typically covers long-term expenses for certain types of in-home care and support or care in a nursing home or other facility.

-Click or swipe for 6 things to know before purchasing long-term care insurance.
+Below are six things to know before purchasing long-term care insurance.

 Click here to sign up for our free financial education email course.

 Many people falsely assume that Medicare, the government health insurance program for people age 65 and over, will pay long-term care costs like nursing home or assisted living facility expenses, in-home skilled nursing or help with bathing, dressing and toileting.
 However, Medicare generally pays for those kinds of services for only a limited number of days with a doctor’s order after a hospital stay.